 "I benefited a few times.
 He'd head down to Wales and I'd jump in with him.
 He'd head across the water and drop me in my Ma and Da's back garden.
 You'd be 12pm finished training in Newcastle and having a cup of tea with my Ma two hours later."

-Advice from Jose Mourinho
+Damien Duff on advice from Jose Mourinho

 "I was a devil for always doing extra [training] throughout my career.
 I wish I didn't work as hard.
 That might sound strange but it's probably why I walk with a limp now.

 "I was just about to go in for a knee operation and we were playing Man Utd a month later.
 Jose Mourinho goes 'Take your time, whatever, no problem, but be fit for Man Utd'.

 "I got myself back in a record 18 days from a knee cartilage operation.
 For the next 12 days I was just battering it, pitch runs, everything.